-The Gukurahundi genocidal operation in Matabeleland and Ndebele people populated parts of the Midlands was not, as described in 1999 by President Robert Mugabe, ‘a moment of madness’, it was not just a murderous madness; it was, more deeply, a deliberate and calculated political process that sort to establish a utopia beyond politics – one people, one truth and end of difference.
+The Gukurahundi was a crime against humanity; a genocidal operation against Matabeleland and Ndebele people populated parts of the Midlands as well as PF ZAPU supporters was not, as described in 1999 by President Robert Mugabe, ‘a moment of madness’; it was not just a murderous madness; it was, more precisely, a deliberate and goal driven political process whose objective was to establish a utopia beyond politics – one people, one truth and end of difference.

 The context: ZANU PF’s dream